Trump says Schumer 'has become a Palestinian': 'He's not Jewish anymore'

-President Donald Trump said during a meeting with the Irish prime minister in the Oval Office on Wednesday that Senate Majority Leader Chuck Schumer, D-N.Y., "has become a Palestinian."
+President Donald Trump said during a meeting with the Irish prime minister in the Oval Office on Wednesday that Senate Minority Leader Chuck Schumer, D-N.Y., "has become a Palestinian."

 "Schumer is a Palestinian as far as I'm concerned.
 You know, he's become a Palestinian.
 He used to be Jewish.
 He's not Jewish anymore.
 He's a Palestinian," Trump said.